-The analyses and experiments in the previous sections show that for an open-loop running robot, stride frequency and thrust duration are important parameters that govern hop height and forward speed.
-The single legged hopper model reveals that optimal hop height is obtained by maximizing the product of thrust force and velocity over the thrust duration.
+reveals that optimal hop height is obtained by maximizing the product of thrust force and velocity over the thrust duration.
 However, this product is subject to both dynamic constraints and hardware limitations.
 The dynamic constraints include the requirement of a stable, steady-state periodic solution to which the system will converge.
 Significant passive damping, as found in insects and in robots like Sprawlita, increases the regime of stable, periodic operation with open-loop forcing.
 The hardware limitations include the stroke length, the speed at which the piston can be filled and exhausted and the maximum thrust force available.

 An adaptation strategy for the stride period that takes these limitations into account and tries to optimize ground speed was presented in this paper.
 The adaptation law seeks to obtain the most work from the actuators without exceeding their bandwidth.
 This adaptation law uses only the sensed duration of ground contact during each stride, and was shown to cause the stride period to converge to optimal values for a range of robot-to-robot variations and operating pressures.
-When making the transition from level to uphill running, the adaptation law improves locomotion, but converges to somewhat suboptimal values of stride period and velocity.
-The difficulty in this case is that the transition between optimal and over-long periods is less distinct and less easily identified with the simple threshold test used.
+When making the transition from level to uphill running, the robots converge to slightly suboptimal values of stride period and velocity.
+The difficulty in this case is that the transition between optimal and over-long periods is less distinct and less easily identified with a simple threshold test.
 More sophisticated detection of the transition is an area of ongoing work.